 June 6, 2012.
 After that, we cannot guarantee that your first

 Q. The enrollment form asks for my checking or savings

 account number and my bank's routing number.
 How do I find that

 normally notes at the bottom of your checks as well as the 9 digit

 routing number.
-In order to avoid confusion on properly
+In order to avoid confusion on properly recording

-request assistance.
+assistance.
 Additionally, in WebAdvisor there are

 examples.
 Please click on the link at the top of the banking